warmachine028/memories/README.md

 -   Image Drag and Drop functionality in Preview while creation
 -   Private Post and Comment Deletion Functionality
 -   Attention to detail features like comment circular progress, custom Private button gives it the wow factor
--   Post Owners and commenters can regulate comments in their posts
+-   Post Owners and commenters can regulate comments in their posts.
--   While deleting comment TrashCan icon turns CircularProgress
+-   While deleting comment TrashCan icon turns CircularProgress.
 -   Comments section only visible if at least 1 comment exist in a post.
--   Custom user detail page including newly written dataBase query and Backend Logic
+-   Custom user detail page including newly written dataBase query and Backend Logic.
+-   Custom Posts Liked by user Component.

 ## Tech Stack Used